nordeck/bullseye-lxc-jitsi/docs/direct-incoming-call.md

 ## Direct Incoming Call

 This notes are related with direct incoming SIP call.
-This is the case when there is no SIP server in the environment and the remote peer calls `pjsua` to start the SIP session.
+This is the case when there is no SIP server in the environment and the remote peer calls `pjsua` directly to start the SIP session.

 ### Needed changes

-The following changes should be applied to SIP server manually after the standard setup.
+The following changes should be applied to `video-sip-gateway` server manually after the standard setup.

 #### Disable sip-ephemeral-container service